f5devcentral/access-labs/class2/module2/lab01.rst

    |image7|

-Lab 1.2 - Device Posture
+Section 1.2 - Device Posture
 ------------------------------------------------

 In this section, you will configure the IAP policy to perform posture assessment from client devices.

-Task - Select the component to configure for Lab 1
+Task 1 - Select the component to configure for Lab 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Define the configuration name **IAP_DEMO**